deciob/chaplin-links/README.md

 ```
 All is needed is to call the `CollectionView` method `@filter` with a filter function and Chaplin does everything for you!

+## Conclusions
+This application is the result of two weekends passed learning Chaplin, and it is nothing more than this: a useful play to get started.
+Some parts might as well have been implemented in the wrong way and others have consciously not been taken into consideration (for example possible caching strategies).
+But it is enough to say that I am looking forward to build something more complex with Chaplin!